heatheranndye/heatheranndye.github.io/content/articles/dataquilt.md

 ## What is a temperature quilt?

 A temperature quilt displays the daily temperature data from a specific date range in a specific location.
 Colors are assigned to specific temperature ranges so that the quilt (or image) is a visual record of the climate.
-This app is a demonstration project for data storytelling as part of my participation in the [PyBites Professional Developer Mindset Program](https://pybit.es/).
+This app is a demonstration project for data storytelling that I constructed in the [PyBites Professional Developer Mindset Program](https://pybit.es/).

 This project uses pandas, Pillow, matplotlib along with Streamlit.io to construct a data story and a work of art!
-This project has some unique constraints and requirements (including a pdf quilt pattern) so users can construct an actual quilt.
+This project has some unique constraints and requirements (including a pdf quilt pattern) so users can construct an actual quilt using a commercially available fabric.

 #### A photo of my *constructed* data quilt
 ![jpg](/images/data_quilt_files/actualdataquilt.jpg)